SergioQuijanoRey/TFG/src/profiling/README.md

 # Second profiling

 > Profiling done with non-lazy data augmentation, `P = 100, K = 2`.
-Using smaller batch size, otherwise we ran out of RAM in Google Colab
+Using smaller batch size (P is now half the size), otherwise we ran out of RAM in Google Colab

 - Same structure as first profiling, but with name `second_...`
 - This time, it tooks 947.719 second to train.
 Its much more, but it can be because of different P-K values